justentropy-lol/entropy-docs/docs/02_ENTROPY_ZERO/04_value.md

 The question of value is always at the forefront of individual minds.
 Why do we do what we do?

 In a theoretical sense, the value of entropy is very much zero because  _maximal entropy is equivalent to nothingness_.
 However, this is completely definitional; there exists no requirement that a value function be lower-bounded by zero.

-At times, nothingness might be preferable to the fulfillment of an objective.
-This is particularly true in muli-agent sytems where individual agents' objectives often come into conflict.
+At times, nothingness might be preferable to the fulfillment of an objective and this is particularly true in muli-agent sytems where individual agents' objectives often come into conflict.

 ## Market value